Wandering Into Words of Wisdom - Part Two

 When questioned about his opinion regarding rooster fighting, a popular pastime in Thailand, he responded, “I don’t like it because I pity the animal.
 Whether animal or man, both have feelings but the animals can’t speak.
 If they could speak, they would say, ‘Why are making me fight?
 Why don’t you fight yourselves and let me out of here?’”

-Somewhat recent laws have forced entertainment venues in Thailand to150702k1.jpg close at 2 am.
+Somewhat recent laws have forced entertainment venues in Thailand to close at 2 am.
 When I asked whether this was too early, Sr.\ Colonel Pradapkaen stated, “No!
 It is too late!
 I think staying open until midnight is long enough.
 I never went to clubs or bars in my life except for one time to try to understand why people would like it there.
 Filled with the smell of smoke and liquor, yuck!
 Why would people spend money for nothing?
 Why not go to the beach or to the forest to relax?
 People in bars are only doing what they like for their own delight but it is not right.
 Bad things come from this behaviour.
 After drinking, people look for more pleasure.
 The problem of AIDS comes from this.”

 When queried as to what he considers to be the biggest problems facing his country today, he said, “The economy.
 But also life in Thailand is different from the earlier days.
 Many values from foreign countries have come to Thailand.
-Children like these values because they are pleasing to them but the negatives come later, like AIDS and addiction to drugs.150702k2.jpg Family is becoming less important to other family members.
+Children like these values because they are pleasing to them but the negatives come later, like AIDS and addiction to drugs.
+Family is becoming less important to other family members.
 For children today, it is their friends that are the most important people.”

 When asked to discuss further the generation gap, he adamantly stated, “Young people should not dress the way they do.
 It is not polite.
 They also talk too much about their personal rights but they have gone way beyond the limits into off-limits.”